 What are the timings and the entry charges?

 The visiting hours of the Mysore Palace are from 1000 hours to 1730 hours.
-Entry fee is Rs 15.
+The entry fee is Rs 15.
 An amount of Rs 15 is to be further paid to enter Kings’ personal museum.

 What goes behind the architecture?

 The palace had an original build of wood that got burnt down in 1897 AD.
 No wonder, it was rebuilt in 1912 AD.
-The palace has now been converted into a museum, exhibiting souvenirs, paintings, jewellery, royal costumes and numerous other interesting items.
+The palace has now been converted into a museum, exhibiting souvenirs, paintings, jewelry, royal costumes, and numerous other interesting items.
 The ornate ceiling of the Darbar Hall is a sight to behold.
 The sculpture pillars are said to have been painted with gold.

 What are the nearby attractions?

 The Brindavan Gardens is located abutting the Krishnarajendra Dam.
 The garden lies on either side of the big artificial lake formed by the dam.
-The garden has a coloured fountains.
+The garden has a colored fountain.
 It has two parts namely the South and the North gardens.
 The image of Goddess Kaveri stands at the entrance of the garden.

 Established under royal patronage in 1892, the Mysore Zoo is counted among the oldest zoos in the world.
 The animal in the zoo has been brought from more than 40 different countries.
 The Royal Bengal Tiger, white tiger, elephant, giraffe, Himalayan black bear, Indian bison, white peafowl, Indian rhino, hippos and gorillas can be seen at the zoo.